 La Madeleine Restaurant, 4626 SW 820, Fort Worth, TX

 There is no cost to attend this event.
 Attendees will be responsible for acquiring the book and cover their food/beverage costs at the restaurant.
-Please register so that we can estimate numbers for the restaurant.

 Gather at this location and order your breakfast and coffee.
 Look for the group in a designated area of the restaurant.